mantidproject/mantid/docs/source/development/ISISSANSReductionBackend.rst

 8. This step creates the adjustment workspaces using :ref:`SANSCreateAdjustmentWorkspaces <algm-SANSCreateAdjustmentWorkspaces>`.
    This uses the input *TransmissionWorkspace* and *DirectWorkspace* workspaces.
 Note that they are moved using :ref:`SANSMove <algm-SANSMove>` before they are used by the adjustment algorithm.
-The outputs are a wavelength-adjustment workspace, a pixel-adjustment worspace and a wavelength-and-pixel adjustment workspace.
+The outputs are a wavelength-adjustment workspace, a pixel-adjustment workspace and a wavelength-and-pixel adjustment workspace.
 Note that the creation is optional.
 9. Convert the data workspace into histogram-mode using :ref:`RebinToWorkspace <algm-RebinToWorkspace>`.
    This is only relevant for event-mode workspaces where the compatibility mode has not been used.
 Up until